fisothemes/TwinCAT-ADS-Guide-in-.NET/README.md

 Now that we've set the foundation for interacting with our symbols.
 We’re now ready to explore reading, writing, and invoking methods on these dynamic objects for real-world usage.

-## Reading Values from PLC Symbols
+## Reading and Writing Values from PLC Symbols

-Now that we know how to access symbols, we can begin reading their values.
-This section demonstrates how to retrieve the values of symbols in the **MAIN** program using the dynamic symbol loader.
+Now that we can access symbols, let’s explore how to retrieve and set their values in the **MAIN** program using the dynamic symbol loader.
+It’s essential that the names of dynamic symbols in .NET match those in the PLC program.
+For instance, the symbol `"MAIN.nValue"` in the PLC is accessed as `MAIN.nValue` in .NET.

+This section demonstrates how to read and write values of various symbol types, starting with primitive types.

-### Reading Primitives
+### Primitives

-Primitive types, such as booleans, integers, floating-point numbers, etc. are instances of the [DynamicSymbol](https://infosys.beckhoff.com/content/1033/tc3_ads.net/9409775371.html?id=8821441701441924477) class.
+Primitive types, such as booleans, integers, and floating-point numbers, are represented by instances of the [DynamicSymbol](https://infosys.beckhoff.com/content/1033/tc3_ads.net/9409775371.html?id=8821441701441924477) class.
 To read their values, simply call the `ReadValue()` method.
-You can assign the output directly to a typed variable, ensuring type safety and optimising performance by reducing round-trip calls to the PLC.
+You can assign this output to a typed variable to ensure type safety and optimize performance by minimizing round-trip calls to the PLC.
+To modify values, use the `WriteValue(Object)` method, passing the new value as a parameter.

-It's important to note that the names of the dynamic symbols must match those in the PLC program.
-For example, the symbol `"MAIN.nValue"` in the PLC can be accessed as `MAIN.nValue` in your .NET code.

-Here’s an example of how to access primitive values:
+Here’s how to read primitive values:

 ```cs
 dynamic MAIN = symbols["MAIN"];